witch-team/witch-plot/README.md

-witch-plot - A library of (static and dynamic) ploting tools for the WITCH model and DICE/RICE model series.
+witch-plot - A library of (static and dynamic) plotting tools for the WITCH model and DICE/RICE model series.

 Started in 2014 by Johannes Emmerling to have quick and reproducible sets of graphs for diagnostics, inspection, and publication.